Version compatibility in the .NET Framework

 In practice, this compatibility can be broken by seemingly inconsequential changes in the .NET Framework and changes in programming techniques.
 For example, performance improvements in the .NET Framework 4.5 can expose a race condition that did not occur on earlier versions.
 Similarly, using a hard-coded path to .NET Framework assemblies, performing an equality comparison with a particular version of the .NET Framework, and getting the value of a private field by using reflection are not backward-compatible practices.
 In addition, each version of the .NET Framework includes bug fixes and security-related changes that can affect the compatibility of some apps and components.

 If your app or component doesn't work as expected on the .NET Framework 4.5 (including its point releases, the .NET Framework 4.5.1, 4.5.2, 4.6, 4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2, or 4.8), use the following checklists:

-If your app was developed to run on any version of the .NET Framework starting with the .NET Framework 4.0, see Application Compatibility in the .NET Framework to generate lists of changes between your targeted .NET Framework version and the version on which your app is running.
+If your app was developed to run on any version of the .NET Framework starting with the .NET Framework 4.0, see Application compatibility to generate lists of changes between your targeted .NET Framework version and the version on which your app is running.